michellevit/Fennec-Animation/README.md

 #### Use http://localhost:5000 when:

-- Testing in your local browser (Chrome, Firefox, Edge).
+- Testing in your local browser (Chrome, Firefox, Edge)
-- Previewing layout, animations, and functionality on your own computer.
+- Previewing layout, animations, and functionality on your own computer
-- You don’t need to test from other devices.
+- You don’t need to test from other devices

 #### Use http://10.0.0.89:5000 when:

-- Testing the site on a phone, tablet, or another device connected to your Wi-Fi/LAN.
+- Testing the site on a phone, tablet, or another device connected to your Wi-Fi/LAN
-- Checking responsive layouts and touch interactions on different screen sizes.
+- Checking responsive layouts and touch interactions on different screen sizes
-- Demoing the project to someone else on the same network.
+- Demoing the project to someone else on the same network

 #### Summary

-- Both links serve the exact same local build.
+- Both links serve the exact same local build
-- The only difference is which device you're accessing it from.
+- The only difference is which device you're accessing it from
 - localhost only works on the computer you run `npm run preview` on

 ## License